kernelsrinivas/aws-kt/aws.lambda.md

 7. **CloudWatch Logs**
    - Decodes and logs CloudWatch log data.

+8. **EventBridge (CloudWatch Events)**
+   - Logs EventBridge events.

+These handlers provide a basic starting point for processing each type of event.
+You can expand upon them based on your application's needs.

+## Email

 Certainly!
-Here’s the sample TypeScript code for sending an email using AWS Lambda with Amazon SES, formatted in Markdown:
+Here’s the sample TypeScript code for sending an email using AWS Lambda with Amazon SES.

 ```markdown
 # Sending an Email Using AWS Lambda with Amazon SES